Politics of Malaysia: Political conditions

 In the March 2004 general election, Dato' Seri Abdullah Ahmad Badawi led Barisan Nasional to a landslide victory, in which Barisan Nasional recaptured the state of Terengganu.
 The coalition controlled 92% of the seats in Parliament.
 In 2005, Mahathir stated that "I believe that the country should have a strong government but not too strong.
 A two-thirds majority like I enjoyed when I was Prime Minister is sufficient but a 90% majority is too strong. ...
 We need an opposition to remind us if we are making mistakes.
 When you are not opposed you think everything you do is right."

 The national media is largely controlled by the government and by political parties in the Barisan Nasional/National Front ruling coalition and the opposition has little access to the media.
 The print media is controlled by the Government through the requirement of obtaining annual publication licences under the Printing and Presses Act.
 In 2007, a government agency – the Malaysian Communications and Multimedia Commission – issued a directive to all private television and radio stations to refrain from broadcasting speeches made by opposition leaders.

-The official state ideology is the Rukunegara, which has been described as encouraging "respect for a pluralistic, multireligious and multicultural society", but political scientists have argued that the slogan of Bangsa, Agama, Negara (race, religion, nation) used by UMNO constitutes an unofficial ideology too.
-Both ideologies have "generally been used to reinforce a conservative political ideology, one that is Malay-centred."
+The official state philosophy and ideology of Malaysia is the Rukun Negara, which consists of five core principles that serve as a guide for living in society: Belief in God, Loyalty to the King and Country, Supremacy of the Constitution, Rule of Law, and Courtesy and Morality."

 Executive power is vested in the cabinet led by the prime minister; the Malaysian constitution stipulates that the prime minister must be a member of the lower house of parliament who, in the opinion of the Yang di-Pertuan Agong, commands a majority in parliament.
 The cabinet is chosen from among members of both houses of Parliament and is responsible to that body.

 In recent years, the former opposition, now government has been campaigning for freer and fairer elections within Malaysia.
 On 10 November 2007, a mass rally, called the 2007 Bersih Rally, took place in the Dataran Merdeka, Kuala Lumpur at 3 pm to demand for clean and fair elections.
 The gathering was organised by BERSIH, a coalition comprising political parties and civil society groups(NGOs), and drew supporters from all over the country.